Maximilian-Reuter/a32nx/docs/README.md

 - ✔️ FD off/on does not deactivate all FMA items
 - ✔️ Engagement of AP with FD off is incorrect
 - ✔️ Flight Director (FD) guidance in pitch is not fully satisfying yet
+- ✔️ Fuel used since start is not shown correctly on ECAM fuel page, it's basically 0

 ### Sensitivity, dead zones and throttle mapping